nextflow-io/nextflow/docs/cache-and-resume.md

 When this happens, consider the following questions:

 - Is resume enabled via `-resume`?
-- Is the {ref}`process-cache` directive set to a non-default value?
+- Is the `process-cache` directive set to a non-default value?
 - Is the task still present in the task cache and work directory?
 - Were any of the task inputs changed?